edwards698/ostricheAI/README.md

 if key == 27:
 break
 ```
-# Now you can do some test facial recognition
+# Now you can do some test facial recognition on a Raspberry Pi 5